Open Industry 4.0 Simulation

 OPC Day Finland 2022

-If Open Industry 4.0 or OPC UA PubSub interests you, you should come and visit the OPC Day Finland 2022, November 29.
-We have invited Ricardo Dunkel (Open Industry 4.0 Alliance) and Konrad Heidrich (Hilscher) to speak together with other top level experts from the OPC Foundation and industry around the world.
-I am also planning to give a demonstration about the OPC UA PubSub features in there.
+Open Industry 4.0 or OPC UA PubSub were also presented at the OPC Day Finland 2022.
+Ricardo Dunkel (Open Industry 4.0 Alliance) and Konrad Heidrich (Hilscher) were invited to speak together with other top level experts from the OPC Foundation and industry around the world.
+I was also demonstrating the OPC UA PubSub features in there, and you can find all the presentations from the event home page!

 Chief Technology Officer